synadia-io/nex/README.md

 ```

 ### Go-jsonschema
-NEX uses go-jsonschema for validating the configuration files.
+Nex uses go-jsonschema for validating the configuration files.
 You can install it by [following the installation instructions](https://github.com/omissis/go-jsonschema?tab=readme-ov-file#installing)

 ## Getting Started
 Currently, there are no pre-built binaries available.
 To build from source, make sure the prerequisites are installed.